player-ui/tools/devtools/client/README.md

 pnpm run dev:chrome
 ```

 For local development; Running the above command will create a new `browser-devtools` folder on your desktop.
-This is where the chrome extension will live.
+This is where the chrome and firefox extension will live.
 If you need to make any changes to the extension; you can modify the `browser-devtools` folder and run `build:chrome` or `build:firefox`

 Chrome: